 - Opportunities to connect with scholars and community leaders with lived experience on related topics

 The application asks you to list two academic references who can speak to the substance and/or quality of your work.
-No letter is required up front.
-We will notify you before contacting any of the references you list.
+Your references are not required to provide letters up front, but they may be contacted as part of the application process.